 Foster’s Marketing Strategy – Competitive Advantage

 Specialist in the Beer Market:

-The product portfolio, the unique ingredient of hops, and Foster yeast are what help the company be competitively ahead.
+The product portfolio, the unique ingredient of hops, and Foster yeast are what help the company be competitive ahead.

 Optimized Distribution cost:

 The company has a lot of alcohol brands, which allows it to optimize its distribution costs through economies of scale.

 The Foster brand is owned by AB InBev, a transnational beverage company.
 It also owns the distribution rights to many of the most popular beer brands around the world, including Budweiser, Becks, and Alexander Keith.
 Penfolds and Lindemans are some of its other brands.

 There are many Beers and Breweries under the brand, including Foster’s, Cascade Brewery, and Carlton & United Breweries.

 The Foster brand with PREMIUM ALE and LAGER products, and Carlton & breweries are stars in the BCG matrix, while Cascade Breweries is the question mark in this BCG matrix.

 Foster’s Marketing Strategy – Distribution Strategy